SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-exploring-data.md

 You can click anywhere on the graph to get rid of the subsetting.

 ### Other types of facets
-In addition to text and numeric facets, OpenRefine also supports a range of other facet types, including timeline facets (for working with dates) and a number of customized facets:
+In addition to Text, Numeric, Scatterplot and Timeline facets, OpenRefine also supports a range of customized facets:

 * Word facet - this breaks down text into words and counts the number of records in which each word appears
 * Duplicates facet - this results in a binary facet of 'true' or 'false'.
 Rows appear in the 'true' facet if the value in the selected column is an exact match for a value in the same column in another row